sunnywalker/jQuery.FilterTable/README.md

 ## Change Log

+### 1.4

+- Fixed a bug with filtering rarely showing rows that did not have a match with the search query.
+- Added example pages.
+- Improved inline documentation of the source code.

 ### 1.3

 - The functionality is not reapplied to tables that have already been processed.
 This allows you to call `$(selector).filterTable()` again for dynamically created data without it affecting previously filtered tables.